PTB-SR/ocdb/docs/index.rst

 OCDB funding
 ============

-Development of the `Optical Constants Database (OCDB) <https://www.ocdb.ptb.de/>`_ containing the data the ocdb Python package provides convenient access to has been funded by the `EMPIR project 20IND04-ATMOC <https://www.atmoc.ptb.de/>`_.
+Development of the `Optical Constants Database (OCDB) <OCDB_>`_ containing the data the ocdb Python package provides convenient access to has been funded by the `EMPIR project 20IND04-ATMOC <https://www.atmoc.ptb.de/>`_.

 .. toctree::